twitter/joauth/README.markdown

 ### Basic Usage

-Create an unpacker, and use it to unpack the HttpServletRequest.
+Create an unpacker, and use it to unpack the thrust.Request.
 The Unpacker will either return an OAuth1Request or OAuth2Request object or throw an UnpackerException.

     import com.twitter.joauth.Unpacker